MicrosoftDocs/learn/learn-pr/azure-devops/deploy-kubernetes/includes/4-deploy-kubernetes.md

 The `KubernetesManifest@0` task is designed to manage all of the mainstream deployment operations required for Kubernetes.
 It supports multiple `action` options that range from creating secrets to deploying images.
 In this case, the `createSecret` action will be used, along with the additional parameters defined below.

 * `action` indicates the feature to run.
-In this case, `createSecret` does exactly what it sounds like.
+In this case, `createSecret` creates the shared secret.
 * `secretName` specifies the name of the secret to create.
 * `dockerRegistryEndpoint` specifies the name of the Azure Container Services connection.
 * `kubernetesServiceConnection` specifies the name of the Azure Kubernetes Services connection.